Jesurun Rak-Sakyi

-Jesurun Rak-Sakyi (born 5 October 2002) is an English professional footballer who plays as a winger for Turkish Süper Lig club Çaykur Rizespor on loan from Crystal Palace.
+Jesurun Rak-Sakyi (born 5 October 2002) is a professional footballer who plays as a winger for Turkish Süper Lig club Kasımpaşa, on loan from Premier League club Crystal Palace.
+Born in England, he plays for the Ghana national team.

 Club career

 Crystal Palace

-Rak-Sakyi was originally in the youth system at Chelsea, before joining Crystal Palace in 2019.
+Rak-Sakyi was born in Southwark, London and attended Westminster City School along with his brother, Samuel.
+Rak-Sakyi played in the youth academy at Chelsea, before joining Crystal Palace in 2019.
 His first appearance in the Crystal Palace first-team squad was as an unused substitute against his previous club on 10 April 2021, and he signed his first professional contract for the club two days later.
 He made his debut as a substitute in a 3–0 defeat against former club Chelsea on 14 August 2021 in the Premier League.
 Rak-Sakyi made his first start for the club in their final home game of the 2021–22 season, a 1–0 win against Manchester United.

-2022–23 season: Loan to Charlton Athletic
+Charlton Athletic (loan)

 On 11 August 2022, Rak-Sakyi joined Charlton Athletic on a season-long loan for their 2022–23 campaign.
-He made his debut for the Addicks, aged 19, in a 5–1 League One win at home to Plymouth Argyle on 17 August 2022, scoring Charlton's first goal.
+He made his debut for the Addicks, in a 5–1 League One win at home to Plymouth Argyle on 17 August 2022, scoring Charlton's first goal.

 Ten days later, on 27 August 2022, Rak-Sakyi scored for Charlton again in a 1–1 League One draw away at Wycombe Wanderers.

 After scoring 15 goals and registering eight assists, he was later named the club's Supporters' Player of the Year for his performances across the season, receiving 46% of fans' votes.

-2023–24 season: Return to Crystal Palace

-Rak-Sakyi returned to Palace and made his first appearance of the new season in an EFL Cup second-round fixture against Plymouth Argyle on 29 August 2023.

-On 7 October 2023, Rak-Sakyi made his first Premier League appearance of the season against Nottingham Forest, replacing the injured Jeffrey Schlupp on 26 minutes.

-2024–25 season: Loan to Sheffield United
+Sheffield United (loan)

-On 16 August 2024, EFL Championship club Sheffield United announced the signing of Rak-Sakyi on loan for the 2024–25 season.
+On 16 August 2024, Rak-Sakyi joined Championship club Sheffield United on loan for the 2024–25 season.

+He played 36 times for the Blades, scoring seven goals helping them to reach the 2025 EFL Championship play-off final where they lost 2–1 to Sunderland.

-2025–26 season: Loan to Çaykur Rizespor
+Çaykur Rizespor (loan)

-On 12 September 2025, Rak-Sakyi joined Süper Lig club Çaykur Rizespor on a season-long loan.
+On 12 September 2025, Rak-Sakyi joined Turkish Süper Lig club Çaykur Rizespor on a season-long loan.
+In January 2026, Rak-Sakyi was recalled by to Crystal Palace.

+Stoke City (loan)

+On 2 February 2026, Rak-Sakyi joined Championship side Stoke City on loan for the remainder of the 2025–26 season.

+Rak-Sakyi made 16 appearances for Stoke, scoring twice against Oxford United and Sheffield Wednesday.

+Kasımpaşa (loan)

+On 4 September 2026, Rak-Sakyi returned to the Turkish Süper Lig by joining Kasımpaşa on loan for the remainder of the 2026–27 season.